sruckstar/gta5-all-mp-vehicles-in-sp/README.md

 # Script Settings

-You can open the `AllMpVehiclesInSp.ini` file to modify the script settings.
+You can edit the `AllMpVehiclesInSp.ini` file (located in your `scripts` folder) to modify the script settings.

 0 - disable
 1 - enable